-If you've been in a crash with another vehicle, suffered a hit and run, or hit an object and suffered damage to your vehicle, we’re here to help.
+If you've been in a crash with another vehicle, experienced a hit and run, or hit an object causing damage to your vehicle, we’re here to help.

 Am I covered?